What content strategy and technology will leading brands use in 2024?

 ‘Judgments’ is on the third rung of the resonance pyramid, which is split between two different quadrants (the other being ‘feelings’).

-Judgments in this respect refers to a group of thoughts and decisions a customer makes concerning a brand’s product or service.
+Judgments in this respect refers to a group of thoughts and decisions a customer makes concerning a brand’s product or service, which significantly shape the brand response.

 Judgments refer to how customers feel about a product’s quality and ability to outperform other brand’s products.